 When it comes to boosting work performance with microdosing psilocybin, you hardly have to do any digging to determine if it works or not.
 Over the past several years, nearly every magazine, newspaper, and media outlet have been shouting this from the rooftops.
 And we can see from some of the scientific research mentioned here, there’s no doubt that it works.

 However, when accomplishing any goal with psychedelics, it’s important to put some thought into the protocols and processes so that harm reduction and safety are prioritized while increasing the chances of experiencing the results you desire.
 If this article has piqued your interest and you want to learn more about respectfully and responsibly incorporating microdosing into your lifestyle, we can help.

-Speaking with a psychedelic coach or mentor is a great first step towards harnessing the power of psychedelics to optimize your performance at work.
+Speaking with a psychedelic trip sitter is a great first step towards better understanding how to use psychedelics to optimize your performance at work.